deekob/amplify_flutter_workshop/module1/README.md

 ... // AuthService closing }
 ```

-Finally, implement the case for AppFlow in the Navigator.pages of **main.dart**.
+Finally, implement the case for GpsPage in the Navigator.pages of **main.dart**.
 ``` javascript
 ... // import 'verification_page.dart' (line 5)
 import 'gps_page.dart';